-Station 4: Jacob’s Vision and Wrestling
+Station 4: Jacob’s Visions

 Before reading, take a moment to tune into the Spirit.